-With many of you stuck at home during this pandemic, we understand that your days have become less structured, which often leads to a decrease in productivity.
-We developed these top 4 screenwriting challenges to do during quarantine in order for you to reclaim a bit of that missing structure while stimulating creativity and working on your craft.
+With many of us stuck at home during this pandemic, the days have become less structured, which often leads to a decrease in productivity.
+We developed these top 4 screenwriting challenges to do during quarantine so that you can reclaim a bit of that missing structure while sparking creativity and working on your craft.

 1. Album Challenge

 Do you have a favorite album that you find extremely inspiring?
-If so, try committing to writing a short or a scene for each track.
+If so, try committing to writing a scene for each track.
 One a day or one every other day really keeps ideas flowing.
-I recently did this with Folklore by Taylor Swift and have found it stimulates my creativity and allows me to practice writing stories that contain emotions or characters I’ve never written about.
+I recently did this with Folklore by Taylor Swift and found it stimulated my creativity and allowed me to practice writing stories that contained emotions or characters I’d never written about.

 2. A Scene a Day

 If you have a script that’s been sitting in your drafts, unfinished, for months (maybe years), then open it back up and challenge yourself to write a scene a day.
-You can do this until your script is finished, or just a week.
-Either way, it will get you tying up loose ends that fester in the back of your mind.
+You can do this until your script is finished, or just for a set of time that works for you and your goals.
+Either way, it will both put you on a schedule and get you to tie up loose ends that fester in the back of your mind.

 3. Monologue